githubpartners/microsoft-learn/github/introduction-to-code-scanning-with-github-codeql/includes/2-what-is-codeql.md

 * The `statements` table containing a row for every single statement in the source code that was analyzed during the build process.

 The CodeQL library defines classes to provide a layer of abstraction over each of these tables (and the related auxiliary tables): `Expr` and `Stmt`.

-## Query suites

-CodeQL query suites provide a way of selecting queries, based on their filename, location on disk or in a QL pack, or metadata properties.
-Create query suites for the queries that you want to frequently use in your CodeQL analyses.

-Query suites allow you to pass multiple queries to CodeQL without having to specify the path to each query file individually.
-Query suite definitions are stored in YAML files with the extension `.qls`.
-A suite definition is a sequence of instructions, where each instruction is usually a YAML mapping with a single key.
-The instructions are executed in the order they appear in the query suite definition.
-After all the instructions in the suite definition have been executed, the result is a set of selected queries.

-### Default query suites

-There are three default query suites for CodeQL:

-- `code-scanning`: queries run by default in CodeQL code scanning on GitHub.
-- `security-extended`: queries from `code-scanning`, plus extra security queries with slightly lower precision and severity.
-- `security-and-quality`: queries from `code-scanning`, `security-extended`, plus extra maintainability and reliability queries.

 ## Query Language (QL) packs